flc0105/rat/README.md

 ### Connection control

 The UI includes high-level control actions such as:

 - force kill
 - force reset
 - force spawn
 - disconnect

+The `force_*` controls are forwarded through the remote watchdog HTTP control path rather than being simple shell aliases.

 ---